whoisdsmith/VAULTSIDIAN/home-mthrfckr/Terminal/Learning-The-Shell/Fun-On-Terminal.md

-# fun-on-terminal
+# Fun-on-terminal

 The Linux command line is not only a place for complex and powerful commands but also a fun playground.
 In this article, I have compiled a list of interesting Linux commands you can have fun with.

 ## **1\. cmatrix**

 The first in the list has to be cmatrix.
-Ever wanted the feel of a _“movie-like”_ terminal to show off your Linux skills?
+Ever wanted the feel of a *“movie-like”* terminal to show off your Linux skills?
 This one’s for you!

 **Installation:**